Your Guide to Retaining Employees and Reducing Turnover in 2026

 December

-How do you retain employees in 2024?
-Remember, employee retention efforts include all of an organisation’s policies and practices designed to encourage employees to remain with the company.
-The problem is that keeping employees happy is a moving target that’s hard to define from one day to the next—and can change significantly over a year.
+How do you retain employees in 2026?
+Keeping employees happy is a moving target that’s hard to define from one day to the next—and can change significantly over a year.

-By directly tackling these new challenges and improving the employee experience across an organisation, leaders can fine tune their efforts to create workplace cultures where employees want to stay and reduce employee turnover.
+In this article, we’ll review the research on what employees really want from their organisations.
+By directly meeting these needs and improving the employee experience across an organisation, leaders can create workplace cultures where employees want to stay.

 What is the impact of high turnover on companies?